Severn, North Carolina

 Severn is a town in Northampton County, North Carolina, United States.
 The population was 276 at the 2010 census.
 It is part of the Roanoke Rapids, North Carolina Micropolitan Statistical Area.
 Severn is the home of Severn Peanut Corporation, the owners of the Hampton Farms brand of roasted peanuts.

+History

+The community was settled in about 1833 and named Meherrin after a local Native American tribe.
+In 1887 a branch rail line was built through Meherrin.
+It was incorporated in 1919 and named for Severn Ayers, a stockholder of the Seaboard Airline Railroad.